pablode/guc/README.md

 ### Build

-You need USD <a href="https://github.com/PixarAnimationStudios/OpenUSD/tree/v24.03">v24.03</a> with MaterialX and `--openimageio` support enabled.
+You need USD v23.11+ (e.g. <a href="https://github.com/PixarAnimationStudios/OpenUSD/releases/tag/v24.03">v24.03</a>) with MaterialX and `--openimageio` support enabled.

 Do a recursive clone of the repository and set up a build folder:
 ```